marc0l92/joplin-plugin-plantUML/README.md

 # Joplin Plugin - PlantUML2

-This plugin allows you to create UML diagrams uing the syntax defined in [https://plantuml.com](https://plantuml.com).
+This plugin allows you to create UML diagrams using the syntax defined in [https://plantuml.com](https://plantuml.com).

 <!-- TOC -->